xuxw98/ESAM/README.md

 ## Main Results
 We provide the checkpoints for quick reproduction of the results reported in the paper.
-We have made some modifications to further improve the performance so the results below are higher than ones in our paper.
-Check [changelog](./docs/changelog.md) for more details.

 **Class-agnostic 3D instance segmentation results on ScanNet200 dataset:**